vladmesh/dnd_helper/docs/tasks/bot_monsters_filters_rework.md

 - `bot/src/dnd_helper_bot/handlers/monsters/render.py`
   - Replace `_build_filters_keyboard` with row-per-field rendering including `Any` and multi-select logic, plus Manage row.
-  - Use API labels for types from wrapped list; cache per session if needed.
+  - Use API labels for types from wrapped list.

 - `seeding/cli.py`
   - Add the new UI keys (`filters.any`, `filters.add`, `filters.remove` or `filters.hide`, `filters.yes`, `filters.no`).